tanmyavishvakarma/tanmya-pyjamahr-submission/Readme.md

 ## Docker Setup

 The project uses Docker and Docker Compose to set up the environment.
+Since hosting background workers on Render isn’t free, I combined both processes into one container using a `supervisord.conf` file.

 1. **Build and Run the Containers**